-Fordyce Creek 4x4 Trail is a 10.8 mile point-to-point trail located near Soda Springs, CA. The trail is rated as difficult and primarily used for off road driving.
+Fordyce Creek 4x4 Trail is a 10.8 mile point-to-point trail located near Soda Springs, California.
+The trail is rated as difficult and primarily used for off road driving.
 Dogs are also able to use this trail.

 off road driving